A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 The Sergeant-at-Arms is the Guardian of the Mace which is the symbol of parliamentary authority.
 He assists the Speaker in maintaining order in the legislative chamber and has a number of ceremonial functions which include leading the Speaker’s procession into the chamber at the start of each day’s sitting and preceding the Speaker as he or she leaves the chamber at a recess or adjournment of the Assembly.
 He also announces and escorts the Lieutenant Governor while entering or leaving the Chamber.

 A series of sittings of the House of Assembly during a General Assembly.
 A new session begins upon the summoning of the Members of the Legislative Assembly by the Lieutenant Governor and begins with a Speech from the Throne.
 The House cannot sit until its members have been summoned.
 The Lieutenant Governor may end the session at any time by proroguing the House and, in that case, the House cannot sit again until its members are summoned to start a new session.
-A session may also be ended by the dissolution of the House.
+A session may also be ended by the dissolution of the House for an election.
 In present practice, the House is only prorogued immediately before the commencement of a new session.

 A meeting of the House of Assembly.